 You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at unsubscribe@REVOOLA.com

-If you opt out of receiving marketing messages from us but remain a customer, you will continue to receive non-marketing communications (for example, information communications about your class bookings or other appointments with us, communications relating to the management of your membership, and service communications about your club or the services we provide you with).
+If you opt out of receiving marketing messages from us but remain a customer, you will continue to receive non-marketing communications (for example, information communications about your class bookings or other appointments with us, communications relating to the management of your membership or the services we provide you with).

 We will not share your personal data with any external companies for marketing purposes unless you have given us your express opt-in consent to receive marketing from such third parties before we do so.